The Long Island Seed Project

 MULTILINE CROSS- Long Island Early Color Mix

 The objective of our breeding project was to cross many kinds of colorful carrots with the sweetest early maturing Nantes snacking types.
 This simple mass cross was quite a success and produced a dazzling display of snacking carrots that guests thought were quite tasty.
-We still have some seed from the initial mass cross and the F2 generation will be available in fall 2010.
+We still have some seed from the initial mass cross and the F2 generation will be available in 2011.
 (200 seeds)

 Genus: Foeniculum